BaoCodeLab/SweepCluster/README.md

     -scan_loop SCAN_LOOP  The number of iterations the program will perform for merging clusters.
 Default value is set to 100.
     -max_dist MAS_DIST    maximum inter-SNP distance allowed within a cluster.
     -min_num MIN_NUM      minimum number of SNPs per cluster.
 The default value is set to 2.

+## The shell script sweep_lg_simulation.sh is a driver program for simulating the effect of different sweep length on SNP clustering results.
+We found that many factors may influence the clustering results.
+Sweep length is the most influential one.
+We evaluate the effect by simulating the dynamics of the number of clusters against the sweep length based on generalized additive model.
+### Useage: ./sweep_lg_simulation.sh -vcf VCF -anno ANNO -operon OPERON -start START -end END -step STEP -delta DELTA [-scan_loop SCAN_LOOP] [-max_dist MAX_DIST]   [-min_num MIN_NUM]

+#### {arguments}
+    -vcf VCF              The vcf file
+    -anno ANNO            The tab-delimited file containing the annotation of the SNPs.
+    -operon OPERON        The tab-delimited file defining the gene operons.
+    -start START          The lower-bound of the range of sweep length used for simulation.
+    -end END              The upper-bound of the range of sweep length used for simulation.
+    -step STEP            The step size of sweep length ranging from START to END in simulation.
+    -delta DELTA          The small difference used for approximation of the first and second derivatives in the finite difference method.
+    -scan_loop SCAN_LOOP  The number of iterations the clustering program will perform for merging clusters.
+Default value is set to 100.
+    -max_dist MAX_DIST    Maximum inter-SNP distances allowed within a cluster.
+Default value is set to 1000.
+    -min_num MIN_NUM      Minimum number of SNPs per cluster.
+The default value is set to 2.

 ## The DBSCAN_simulation.py is used to test the effect of different eps and minimum samples SNP clustering results
 ### usage: python DBSCAN_simulation.py [arguments]